-A zero mark awarded for a particular course in two instances:
+A zero mark is noted as a non-attempt for a particular course in two instances:

-- a. non-presentation of a task without approved reason, or - b. an attempt to gain unfair advantage (malpractice, such as plagiarism).
+- a. non-presentation of a task without approved reason, or - b. an attempt to gain unfair advantage (malpractice, such as plagiarism or proven use of AI).